adobe-apiplatform/umapi-documentation/docs/en/api/ErrorRef.md

     * The provided list of users did not change the group membership.

 * **error.usergroup.update.failed**
-    * add or delete usergroup action or add/remove usergroup for config
+    * add or delete usergroup action or add/remove usergroup for profile
     * The user group was not updated.

 * **error.usergroup.command.missing.arguments**
     * usergroup command action
-    * No users or PLCs found to associate with the user group.
+    * No users or profiles found to associate with the user group.

 * **error.country.invalid**
     * create